Welcome to another blog in our ongoing series, Ask Lewis Bass!

 In certain situations an AHJ may even disregard the need for a field evaluation at the final install location if the previous location was similar enough in terms of grounding and electrical service.

 This is not always the case, however, so it is best to be aware of these potential blockers ahead of time by being proactive and reaching out to your local AHJ directly for their views on your situation.
+Lewis Bass has also created a handy safety flyer for you to self-identify unlisted equipment in your facility that may need evaluation per your AHJ’s discretion.

 In the situation that you have described (especially in Santa Clara,CA) I would strongly advise you to have the machine electrically evaluated at its final install location down the hall and to not bother with an evaluation beforehand unless you believe there are areas of non-compliance present in the machine.